Patg13/Bandwidth_Evaluation/README.md

 file).

-The upload measurement is not used in the program (the program can do it, but it has been deactivated, because it’s not very useful to evaluate the bandwidth speed and the library is not very good for upload measurement)
+The upload measurement is not used in the program (the program can do it, but it has been deactivated, because it’s not very useful for bandwidth speed evaluation, also the speedtest-cli library is not very good for upload speed measurement)

 If the program stop (power loss, for example) you can just